openlookeng/hetu-core/hetu-docs/en/installation/deployment.md

 These properties require some explanation:

--   `coordinator`: Allow this openLooKeng instance to function as a coordinator (accept queries from clients and manage query execution).
+-   `coordinator`: Making this parameter true will allow this openLooKeng instance to function as a coordinator (accept queries from clients and manage query execution).
--   `node-scheduler.include-coordinator`: Allow scheduling work on the coordinator.
+-   `node-scheduler.include-coordinator`: Making this parameter true will allow scheduling work on the coordinator.
 For larger clusters, processing work on the coordinator can impact query performance because the machine\'s resources are not available for the critical task of scheduling, managing and monitoring query execution.
 -   `http-server.http.port`: Specifies the port for the HTTP server. openLooKeng uses HTTP for all communication, internal and external.
 -   `query.max-memory`: The maximum amount of distributed memory that a query may use.
 The parameter is N*query.max-memory-per-node, where N is the number of working nodes.
 -   `query.max-memory-per-node`: The maximum amount of user memory that a query may use on any one machine.
 This parameter is 70% (recommended value) of Xmx in the JVM configuration.
 -   `query.max-total-memory-per-node`: The maximum amount of user and system memory that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc. This parameter is 70% (recommended value) of Xmx in the JVM configuration.
--   `discovery-server.enabled`: openLooKeng uses the Discovery service to find all the nodes in the cluster.
+-   `discovery-server.enabled`: Making this parameter true will allow openLooKeng to use the Discovery service to find all the nodes in the cluster.
 Every openLooKeng instance will register itself with the Discovery service on startup.
 In order to simplify deployment and avoid running an additional service, the openLooKeng coordinator can run an embedded version of the Discovery service.
 It shares the HTTP server with openLooKeng and thus uses the same port.
 -   `discovery.uri`: The URI to the Discovery server.
 Because we have enabled the embedded version of Discovery in the openLooKeng coordinator, this should be the URI of the openLooKeng coordinator.
 Replace `example.net:8080` to match the host and port of the openLooKeng coordinator.
 This URI must not end in a slash.
 For example, the openLooKeng coordinator ip is 127.0.0.1, the port is 8080, and discovery.uri=http://127.0.0.1:8080.

 The following properties may be set: